 - You have had another stroke or head injury within the past three months.

-- Your current medication is not compatible with alteplase.
+- Your current medication is not compatible with the clot-busting medication (alteplase).

-- If you are suitable for thrombolysis, your medical team will explain the treatment to you.
+If you are able to have thrombolysis, your medical team will explain the treatment to you.
 You do not have to sign any paperwork – a verbal agreement is enough.
 If you are unable to give your consent, either because of the effects of your stroke or another reason, the medical team will seek permission from your next of kin or another family member.